 Substance use in medical (HIV, cancer) and psychiatric (depression, serious mental illness) comorbidities; cannabis use for symptom management; serious illness communication

 Phone: (716) 829-6273

-My research takes an interdisciplinary approach to understanding substance use among individuals with medical and psychiatric comorbidities.
-Most recently, this work has focused on three areas: (1) the mechanisms and outcomes of tobacco use among people with HIV (PWH); (2) digital interventions for smoking cessation among individuals with serious mental illness; and (3) the intersection of cannabis and opioid use for symptom management.
+My research takes an interdisciplinary approach to understanding substance use among individuals with medical and psychiatric comorbidities: (1) the mechanisms and outcomes of and treatments for tobacco use among people with HIV (PWH); (2) the intersection of cannabis and opioid use for symptom management.
 The impact of social determinants of health (SDoH) on health disparities crosscuts both domains.

-My work in tobacco use and HIV evaluates the mechanisms and outcomes of tobacco use among PWH, a population with disproportionately high smoking rates.
-Coupled with the widespread use of antiretroviral therapy, PWH actually lose more life years to tobacco use than to HIV.
-I have three current research projects that address this problem from three perspectives to better understand: (1) the mechanisms that underlie high smoking rates; (2) why existing treatments are less effective and relapse rates are higher among PWH; and (3) how HIV and smoking may act synergistically and ultimately lead to worse clinical outcomes including cancer and impaired immune function.
-These translational studies incorporate biological (e.g., nicotine metabolism, inflammation), behavioral, and cognitive assessments address these questions.
+PWH smoke at higher rates than the general population and due to the widespread use of highly effective antiretroviral therapy, PWH actually lose more life years to tobacco use than to HIV.
+My research seeks to understand: (1) the mechanisms that underlie high smoking rates; (2) why existing treatments are less effective and relapse rates are higher among PWH; and (3) how HIV and smoking may act synergistically and ultimately lead to worse clinical outcomes including cancer and impaired immune function.